rebekahcallkacz/interactive-daily-normals/README.md

 # interactive-daily-normals
 This project determines ranges which are appropriate for laying epoxy.

-## Questions
-* Where should I store the data?
-MongoDB Atlas/Postgres
-* Is there a preferred order to creating the different pieces of the project?

 ## Tasks
-* Upload data to MongoDB
-    BEFORE: reformat data - put into JSON w/ keys that are easy to use
-    1. Table 1: Zip code in SE w/ nearest weather station
-    2. Table 2: Weather station metadata (zipcodes, station IDs, counties, etc.)
-    3. Table 3: Weather data (daily normals for entire year for each station)
 * Create Flask API
     1. Filter by zipcode
     2. Filter by date